 In addition to the other information contained in this prospectus, including the matters addressed under the heading "Cautionary Statement Regarding Forward-Looking Statements; Market, Ranking and Other Industry Data," you should carefully consider the following risk factors in this prospectus before investing in our securities.
 Certain factors may have a material adverse effect on our business, financial conditions and results of operations.
 The risks and uncertainties described below disclose both material and other risks and uncertainties, and are not intended to be exhaustive and are not the only ones we face.
-Additional risks and uncertainties that we are unaware of, or that we currently believe to be immaterial also may materially adversely affect our business, financial condition, results of operations and future periods or are not identified because they are generally common to businesses.
-If any of these risks occurs, our business, financial condition, results of operations and future prospects could be materially and adversely affected.
+Additional risks and uncertainties that we are unaware of, or that we currently believe to be immaterial also may materially adversely affect our business, financial condition, results of operations and cash flows in future periods or are not identified because they are generally common to businesses.
+If any of these risks occurs, our business, financial condition, results of operation, results of operation, results of operation, results of operations and future prospects could be materially adversely affected.
 In that event, the trading price of Pagaya Ordinary Shares could decline, and you could lose part or all of your investment.